stan-dev/design-docs/designs/0005-static-matrices.md

 computations in a number of ways:

 1. The values in a `varmat` are stored separately from the `adjoints` and can be accessed independently.
-In a `matvar` the values and adjoints are interleaved With how caching and memory loads work on modern desktop CPUs, reading the values requires reading the values and the adjoints (reading an 8-byte double from memory loads data around it as well).
+In a `matvar` the values and adjoints are interleaved, and each value/adjoint pair can be stored in a different place in memory.
+Reading a value or adjoint in a `matvar` requires dereferencing a pointer to where the value/adjoint pair is stored and then accessing them.
+Because of how caches and memory work on modern CPUs, even if only the value or adjoint are needed, both will be loaded.

-2. Reading all `N x M` values or adjoints of a `varmat` requires one pointer dereference and `N x M` double reads.
-Reading a similar `matvar` requires `N x M` pointer dereferences and `N x M` reads.
+2. Reading all `N x M` values and adjoints of a `varmat` requires one pointer dereference and `2 x N x M` double reads.
+Reading the values and adjoints of a similar `matvar` requires `N x M` pointer dereferences and `2 x N x M` reads.

 3. Memory is linear in `varmat`, and in the best case interleaved in `matvar` (though because every element is a pointer, in worse case `matvar` memory accesses are entirely random).
-The linear memory in `varmat` means that they can vectorized CPU instructions.
+The linear memory in `varmat` means that they can use vectorized CPU instructions.

-4. `varmat` is a more suitable datastructure for autodiff variables on a GPU than `matvar` because the memory difficulties with pointer-chasing and strided accesses are more acute on GPUs than CPUs.
+4. `varmat` is a more suitable data structure for autodiff variables on a GPU than `matvar` because the memory difficulties with pointer-chasing and strided accesses are more acute on GPUs than CPUs.
+Linear memory also helps make the communication between the CPU and GPU efficient.

 5. Because values and adjoints of a `varmat` are each stored in one place, only two arena allocations are required to build an `N x M` matrix. `matvar` requires